 These are usually the upfront and monthly costs of running a sump pump.
 Costs like replacement of damaged parts, permit fee to drain water, insurance, etc. are some other factors that might add to it.

 Sump pumps are not a device that consumes an unnaturally high amount of electricity.
+Do sump pump use a lot of electricity?
 So, an efficient sump pump will never cause your electricity bill to rise.
 However, a faulty or damaged sump pump is one of the most common culprits that raise electricity bills.